 As in most countries in Europe where the peak season is summer, Madrid also sees the most crowds during the months of June, July and August.
 Come winter, the city slows down, with tourism picking up again around Christmas time.

 The high number of tourists suggests that Madrid is a very safe city, so if you have any concerns about your safety in Madrid, you can put your mind at ease.
 However, with traveling in general, there are some safety considerations to keep in mind.
-The journey from point A to point B can turn unexpected if you don't exercise caution.

 Is Madrid safe to visit right now?